 Four Things To Know about Going Zero-Proof at Disney World

-Here’s what to know about non-alcoholic drinks at Disney World.
-Whatever your reasons for abstaining, we’ll cover options for dry drinking and teetotaling at restaurants, lounges, and EPCOT Festivals.
+Whatever your reasons for abstaining, here’s what to know about non-alcoholic options at Disney World.
+We’ll cover what you can expect to find for teetotaling at restaurants, lounges, and EPCOT Festivals.
 (And if you’re feeling like you’re in the wrong article, you could be looking for FAQ: Get to Know Drinking at Disney World)

 1. Non-Alcoholic Can Mean For Kid or Adult Tastes

-If you’ve gone out to eat with kids, you know that there are virgin piña coladas, Shirley Temples, and the like on many restaurant menus.
-Of course, you can make a Shirley Temple at home – but my kids would tell you it doesn’t feel the same, and it’s not only the lack of a glow cube.
+If you’ve gone out to eat with kids, you know that there are virgin piña coladas, Shirley Temples, and the like on many restaurant menus outside of Disney World.
+You can make a Shirley Temple at home – but my kids would tell you it doesn’t feel the same, and it’s not only the missing glow cube.

-These concoctions are invariably sweet, sometimes tooth-achingly sweet.
-Now, I am not implying that adults don’t like anything sweet; many umbrella drinks are just as sugary whether or not they’re high-test.
+These concoctions are sometimes tooth-achingly sweet.
+Now, many high-test umbrella drinks are just as sugary.
 But trends like Dry January and the rise of teetotalism have sparked a greater variety of flavors in non-alcoholic cocktails.

 Citrus syrups and sodas, tea, non-alcoholic spirits, and less-sweet fruit syrups such as desert pear are increasingly found in Disney World’s non-alcoholic beverages.
 These are sips that are complicated, complex, and made for a grown-up palate.
-The zero-proof trend has made its way all the way to Victoria & Albert’s which has a complete zero-proof pairing!
+Zero-proof has made its way all the way to Victoria & Albert’s, which has a complete zero-proof pairing!
 And you know that those drinks will not taste like cotton candy.

 2. Your Expectation Should Be Based On Location

-It’s not hard to find lists of “The Best 10 Mocktails at Disney World”, but I’m not planning a trip around something that I can only get in one location.
-I want to know what I can expect no matter where I’m eating.
-From that angle, you’ll find the trend matches what you’ll see closer to home – your options depend on what dining you’re doing.
-Let’s run them down from worst to first.
+It’s not hard to find lists of “The Best 10 Mocktails at Disney World”, but many are in only one location.
+But I don’t decide where to dine based on chasing a top 10 mocktail.
+Just as you see closer to home, your options depend on what dining you’re doing.
+Let’s run them down from worst to first, including Quick Service, Table Service, Bars & Lounges, and even EPCOT Festivals.

 Quick Service Restaurant Non-Alcoholic Drinks

-Quick Service (including Snack Carts and Stands) will have the least flexibility.
-Many offer kid-friendly non-alcoholic drinks such as frozen smoothies, flavored lemonades, or mixed juices.
-But these places typically don’t have an actual bar, and what you see is what you get.
-They will tend to be towards the sweet side, more like a punch.
-Still, there’s a fair variety of flavors.
-Here are a few examples to give you an idea.
+Quick Service (including Snack Carts and Stands) typically offers kid-friendly non-alcoholic drinks such as frozen smoothies, flavored lemonades, or mixed juices.
+But these places don’t have an actual bar, and what you see is what you get.
+Quick Service non-alcoholic drinks will tend to be towards the sweet side, more like a punch.
+Still, there’s a fair variety of flavors, such as:

 - Wildberry Lemonade is at Restaurantosaurus in Animal Kingdom; it’s Wildberry Monin and Minute Maid Lemonade.

 As a rule, the more banal the food, the more banal the beverages.
-The Wildberry Lemonade in the list above is a good example; throwing a shot of Wildberry Monin into a lemonade is the bare minimum you can do when your menu is amusement park basics but the park is known for plussing up Quick Service food.
+The Wildberry Lemonade is a good example; throwing a shot of Wildberry Monin into a lemonade is the bare minimum you can do when your menu is amusement park basics, but the park itself is known for plussing up Quick Service food.

 Non-Alcoholic Drinks at EPCOT Festivals

 Like Quick Service restaurants, EPCOT Festival booths (mostly) do not have bars; what you see on the menu is what you can get.
-There are some alcohol-free wines and beer, but you’ll also find versions of many Festival cocktails sans alcohol, and these can be quite tasty.
-There are also non-alcoholic specialty drinks designed for the Festival.
-Some are … interesting, like Food & Wine’s Pickle Milkshake, but many are Festival favorites that return year after year like the Flower & Garden Frozen Violet Lemonade.
+There are some alcohol-free wines and beers, but you’ll also find many Festival cocktails with a sans-alcohol version, and these can be quite tasty.
+There are also non-alcoholic specialty drinks designed just for the Festival.
+Some of these are … interesting, like Food & Wine’s Pickle Milkshake, but many are Festival favorites that return year after year, like the Flower & Garden Frozen Violet Lemonade.

 The pool bars at Disney World are actual bars, and they have actual bartenders.
 Lava smoothies and standard virgin frozen drinks are common, but you can also go off the menu.
 Ask them to mix something that you know how to make, or they’ll usually have a couple of favorites if you ask what they suggest – and you won’t always get the same answer.

 Many Disney Resort Hotels have a lounge, and some in-park restaurants have lounges as well.
-There are exceptions to every rule, but the sky is your limit here.
-You’ll often find interesting zero-proof options on the menu, and bartenders will have favorites of their own.
-If you want to go off-menu, you’ll usually find them with the experience and materials to put together whatever you’d like.
+Generally, the sky is your limit here.
+You’ll often find complex zero-proof options on the menu, and bartenders will have favorites of their own.
 These bars are also where alcohol-free spirits and distillations such as those produced by Seedlip, Lyre’s, or Ritual are most common.
-TL;DR: here you can find non-alcoholic mixed drinks that have tart, sour, or bitter notes.
+If you want to go off-menu, they have the experience and materials to put together whatever you’d like.
+TL;DR: Here you can find non-alcoholic mixed drinks with tart, sour, or bitter notes, replicating the full spectrum of cocktail tastes.

 Zero-Proof Options at Disney World Table Service Restaurants